-It is a primary aim of our school that every member of the school community feels valued and respected, and that each person is treated fairly and well.
+It is a primary aim of our school that every member of the school community feels valued and that each person is treated fairly.
 We are a caring community, whose values are built on mutual trust and respect for all.
 The school behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
 It aims to promote an environment where everyone feels happy, safe and secure.

 The school has a number of school rules, but the primary aim of the behaviour policy is not a system to enforce rules.
 It is a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
-This policy supports the school community in aiming to allow everyone to work together in an effective and considerate way.